-3. Deadlines
+4. Deadlines

-Swift resolution of disputes is a key goal in administrative adjudication.
-Parties have an interest in obtaining a timely final agency decision to resolve their dispute.
+Swift resolution is a key goal in administrative adjudication.
+Parties have an interest in obtaining a timely final agency decision resolving their dispute.
 Because this important principle is recognized in both state and federal law, OAH cases are subject to many deadlines.